mozilla/hotdish/README.md

 Developing
 ----------

 This is developed as a Firefox addon, requiring Firefox 26 or later, and uses the [Addon-SDK](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/).
+You should install the [SDK from Github master](https://github.com/mozilla/addon-sdk).

+You probably should use `--profiledir Profile` to keep a fixed profile as you develop Hotdish, this allows you to maintain your user settings, and if you turn on the pref for restoring tabs then you can continue your session.
+Hotdish is all about dogfooding, and we encourage anyone developing it to eat its dogfood from the very beginning.

+When using `cfx` you can use the `--staticargs` command-line option, which takes a JSON object as an argument.
+That object accepts the arguments:

+`debug: true`: turns on "debug" mode, opens the sidebar as content

+`prefs: {name: value}` sets some preferences (as found in `about:config`), or `+localPref`, like `{"+username": "my name"}`

+`staticAvatar: true` if true, gives you a fixed avatar (Gregg drinking coffee)

+`bgTabs: [urls]` gives URLs to open in the background (to book up with some context)

+`focusTab: index` focuses a particular tab (0-indexed) on startup